scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 sure that your python environment is set up properly.

-The first challenge is figuring out where to look for relevant tests. `Issue 1761`_ is a problem in the `~astropy.coordinates` package, so the tests for it are in ``astropy/coordinates/tests``.
-The rest of Astropy has a similar layout, described at :ref:`testing-guidelines`.
+The first challenge is figuring out where to look for relevant tests. `Issue 1761`_ is a problem in the `~scikit-beam.coordinates` package, so the tests for it are in ``scikit-beam/coordinates/tests``.
+The rest of Scikit-beam has a similar layout, described at :ref:`testing-guidelines`.

 Change to that directory and run the current tests with::

-    cd astropy/coordinates/test
+    cd scikit-beam/coordinates/test
     py.test

 The tests all pass, so I need to write a new test to expose this bug.